feathersui/feathersui-starling/documentation/help/markdown/grouped-list.md

 To customize the type or properties of footer renderers, you can use `footerRendererType` or `footerRendererFactory`.

-## Using Multiple Item Renderer Factories
+## Multiple item renderer factories

 A list may display differnent item renderers for different items in the data provider.
 We can use the [`setItemRendererFactoryWithID()`](../api-reference/feathers/controls/GroupedList.html#setItemRendererFactoryWithID()) method to pass in more than one item renderer factory: